DARPA-4-AUI/paper_data/README.md

-To let readers better understand DARPA and out paper, we provide necessary data mentioned in our paper in this project .
+To help readers better understand DARPA and our paper, we provide necessary data mentioned at our paper in this project .